Ansible

 apache_port: 8080

-Keep your variable’s setup simple: Many options are available for setting variables in Ansible.
-Using all of them isn’t probably the way to go unless you have specific needs.
-Pick the ones more appropriate for your use case and keep it as simple as possible.
+Keep your variable’s setup simple: It is not advisable to use all of the many available Ansible variables unless you have specific needs.
+Pick the ones most appropriate for your use case and keep it as simple as possible.

 Check out the How to Use Different Types of Ansible Variables blog post for more pointers and tips.

-This part will display some tips and best practices for using Ansible modules efficiently in tasks.
+This section provides tips and best practices for using Ansible modules efficiently in tasks.

-Avoid command and shell modules: It’s considered a best practice to limit the usage of command and shell modules only when there isn’t another option.
+Avoid command and shell modules: Use command and shell modules only when there isn’t another option.
 Instead, prefer specialized modules that provide idempotency and proper error handling.
 Read more about the Ansible shell module.

-Specify module arguments when it makes sense: Default values can be omitted in many module arguments.
-To be more transparent and explicit, we can opt to specify some of these arguments, like the state in our playbook definitions.
+Specify module arguments when it makes sense: You can omit default values in many module arguments.
+To be more transparent and explicit, specify some of these arguments, like the state in our playbook definitions.

-Prefer multi-tasks in a module over loops: The most efficient way of defining a list of similar tasks, like installing packages, is to use multiple tasks in a single module.
+– Favor multi-tasks in a module over loops: The most efficient way to define a list of similar tasks, like installing packages, is to use multiple tasks in a single module.

 - name: Install Docker dependencies